Caleydo/caleydo-doc/views/stratomex/lineup.md

 ### Interaction
 Rows can be selected by clicking on them.
 LineUp also supports navigation via keyboard using up/down keys and page up/down keys and scrolling by mouse wheel.
 Sorting by a column can be done by double-clicking its header.
 The current sort criterion is indicated by a small triangle glyph above the column header.

-*Expert Note*: Adding an item to StratomeX without having an open Tour Guide wizard can be done by double-clicking the item.
+*Power feature*: Adding an item to StratomeX without having an open Tour Guide wizard can be done by double-clicking the item.

 Attention: If a Tour Guide wizard instance is open, previews will only be shown when the wizard is in the correct state, otherwise the selection will be ignored.